DanielHauge/DBEX10/README.md

 [![https://gyazo.com/2bdc11dcf2c1c9ee2d44c88b86add385](https://i.gyazo.com/2bdc11dcf2c1c9ee2d44c88b86add385.png)](https://gyazo.com/2bdc11dcf2c1c9ee2d44c88b86add385)

+#### Comments to plots.

+There was not any education data for brasilian before 2007, so the results are little scewered.
+However, it is clear to say.
+That it might indicate that with general national higher education, you can expect to live longer.
+But we can also infer that with GDP growth comes education level growth.

 #### Notes

 - The database is setup with these commands.
 Assumed that it is run with vagrantfile from this reposity, and in the synced folder.